autogluon/autogluon/docs/install-include.rst

               .. note::

                  GPU usage is not yet supported on Mac OSX , please use Linux to utilize GPUs in AutoGluon.

-AutoGluon is modularized into `sub-modules <https://packaging.python.org/guides/packaging-namespace-packages/>`_ specialized for tabular, text, or image data.
-You can reduce the number of dependencies required by solely installing a specific sub-module via:  `python3 -m pip install <submodule>`, where `<submodule>` may be one of the following options:

-- `autogluon.tabular` - only functionality for tabular data (TabularPredictor)
-    - The default installation of `autogluon.tabular` standalone is a skeleton installation.
-    - Install via `pip install autogluon.tabular[all]` to get the same installation of tabular as via `pip install autogluon`
-    - Available optional dependencies: `lightgbm,catboost,xgboost,fastai`.
-These are included in `all`.
-    - To run `autogluon.tabular` with only the optional LightGBM and CatBoost models for example, you can do: `pip install autogluon.tabular[lightgbm,catboost]`

-    - Experimental optional dependency: `skex`.
-This will speedup KNN models by 25x in training and inference on CPU.
-Use `pip install autogluon.tabular[all,skex]` to enable, or `pip install "scikit-learn-intelex<2021.3"` after a standard installation of AutoGluon.
-- `autogluon.vision` - only functionality for computer vision (ImagePredictor, ObjectDetector)
-- `autogluon.text` - only functionality for natural language processing (TextPredictor)
-- `autogluon.core` - only core functionality (Searcher/Scheduler) useful for hyperparameter tuning of arbitrary code/models.
-- `autogluon.features` - only functionality for feature generation / feature preprocessing pipelines (primarily related to Tabular data).
-- `autogluon.extra` - miscellaneous extra functionality such as `Efficient Neural Architecture Search <tutorials/nas/enas_proxylessnas.html>`_
-- `autogluon.mxnet` - miscellaneous extra MXNet functionality.

-To install a submodule from source, follow the instructions for installing the entire package from source but replace the line `cd autogluon && ./full_install.sh` with `cd autogluon && python3 -m pip install -e {SUBMODULE_NAME}/{OPTIONAL_DEPENDENCIES}`

-- For example, to install `autogluon.tabular[lightgbm,catboost]` from source, the command would be: `cd autogluon && python3 -m pip install -e tabular/[lightgbm,catboost]`